jcaffet/hypnos/README.md

       TagNonWorkingHoursState: 'running'
 ```

-And retreive the value later for the tag value :
+And retrieve the value later for the tag value :

 ```
 - Key: NonWorkingHoursState